aaatipamula/Iroha/README.md

 The project can be deployed by navigating to the root folder of the project and running the `./src/setup.py` file to generate the `.env` file.

-I can also be generated manually using the following format:
+It can also be generated manually using the following format:
 ```sh
 TOKEN="token"
 DUMP_CHANNEL=123456